nyangweso-rodgers/computer-science-docs/09-system-design/cloud-computing/01-deployment-models/02-containers/docker/Readme.md

 ## Docker Compose

+- **Docker Compose** makes it possible for an application to run multiple **containers**.
+While `Dockerfile` are used to create individual container images, **Docker Compose** provides a way to manage the configuration of multiple containers, their dependencies, networks, and volumes in a single `YAML` file.

 ## Docker Ports

 - **Publishing** a port provides the ability to break through a little bit of networking isolation by setting up a forwarding rule.
 As an example, you can indicate that requests on your host’s port `8080` should be forwarded to the container’s port `80`.